santi1s/Big-Data/Big-Data/Time-Away-%2D-Vacation-and-Sick-Days.md

 Your manager should email you about these holidays beforehand, and if you have any questions, please reach out to you manager.

 You can find a list of Microsoft Holidays here on the //hrweb page: [Link](https://microsoft.sharepoint.com/sites/HRw/Pages/globalholidays.aspx)

+### Working on a Minor Holiday
+For minor holidays like President's Day (and others as reported by your managers) if you plan on working those days, there is no action you need to take.
+Just come in to the office as usual and you should automatically receive Flex Hours.

+You can check received Flex Hours the following day in WFM.
+Check this guide on how to do that: [Check Flex Hours](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki?wikiVersion=GBwikiMaster&_a=edit&pagePath=%2FBig%20Data%2FTime%20Away%20%252D%20Vacation%20and%20Sick%20Days&pageId=277566&anchor=check-flex%2Flieu-days-available)

+If you do not see a credit of received flex hours, please reach out to the WFM team at wfms@microsoft.com Let them know what date you worked and that you should receive flex hours.

 # Sites You Will Need
 _If you do not have access to either site, please reach out to your manager or TA_